ClifHouck/unified/README.md

 ## Protect Websocket Event Streams

 Protect's API has a couple of interesting endpoints which allow a client to subscribe to a Websocket event stream.
-The `ProtectV1` provides a pair of functions which provide easy access to those streams as golang channels:
+The `ProtectV1` interface exposes a pair of methods which provide easy access to those streams as golang channels:

 ```golang
     // Websocket updates